cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/service-logs.md

 aliases: /manager/service-logs/
 ---

-{{%children style="h3" description="true"%}}

-This page briefly explains the different log files that will be available on the Cloudify Manager host.
+This page briefly explains the different log files that will be available on the {{< param cfy_manager_name >}} host.

 ## Downloading the logs

 Running `cfy logs download` will download a tar gzipped file containing the log files discussed in this page.
-This archive will be vital when requesting support with your Cloudify Manager.
+This archive will be vital when requesting support with your {{< param cfy_manager_name >}}.

 {{% note title="SSH access in the CLI" %}}
-`cfy logs download` requires SSH access to your Cloudify Manager machine.
+`cfy logs download` requires SSH access to your {{< param cfy_manager_name >}} machine.
 This means that the SSH key and the SSH username must be set in your CLI profile.
 You can set them using `cfy profiles set --ssh-key <path/to/file.pem>` and `cfy profiles set --ssh-user <username>`.
 {{% /note %}}

 {{% note title="Downloading logs from clusters" %}}
-When working with a cluster of Cloudify Managers, use `cfy logs download --all-nodes` to download logs from all of the reachable cluster nodes.
+When working with a cluster of {{< param cfy_manager_name >}}s, use `cfy logs download --all-nodes` to download logs from all of the reachable cluster nodes.
 This will require the SSH key and user be set in the CLI profile for every node.
 You can set those by using `cfy profiles set-cluster <cluster node name> --ssh-user <username>` and `--ssh-key <path/to/file.pem>`.
 {{% /note %}}